devcontainers/spec/docs/specs/devcontainer-reference.md

 In addition to the configuration options explained above, there are other settings that apply when creating **development containers** to facilitate their use by developers.

-We describe the main ones below.
+A complete list of available metadata properties and their purposes can be found in the [`devcontainer.json` reference](evcontainerjson-reference.md).
+However, we will describe the critical ones below in more detail.

 ## Environment Variables